About your newborn baby’s first weeks of life

 - has pale or yellow skin.

-Crying in the first week of life
+Crying in the first weeks of life

 Newborns might cry because they:

-- are hungry
+- are hungry or tired

-- have a wet or dirty nappy
+- have a wet or soiled nappy

-- feel too hot or too cold
+- feel too hot or too cold.

 When to seek help for crying